humaine-anac/agent-jok/README.md

 6. After you have associated the skill, click on the skills details in the Watson Assistant UI and copy the `assistantId` field to the `assistantParams.json`.

-7. Install the dependecies with the following command:
+7. Install the dependencies with the following command:
 ```sh
 npm install
 ```